جامعة النجاح الوطنية

 • 10401111

-This practical course aims at training students to write a paper on one of the principles of religion.
-Each student is expected to deliver a well-researched paper to the instructor on a topic related to his/her major.
-The instructor will evaluate his/her paper according to a rubric for scientific research writing.
-Stages of writing will include choice of topic, topic of research, research outline and writing.
+This practical course aims at training students to write a paper specific to religion fundamentals.
+Each student is expected to deliver a well-researched paper to the instructor on a topic related to their major.
+The instructor will evaluate their paper according to the rubrics of scientific research writing: stages of writing will include the choice of topic, topic of research, research outline and writing.

 3

-This course covers the following topics: definition of the Holy Qur'an, comparison between the Holy Qur'an and Hadith (prophetic teachings), most important sciences pertinent to the Holy Qur'an: Allah's divine message conveyed to prophets (wahi), manner if its revelation, collection and documentation of the Qur'an, reasons for revelation, Meccan and Medinan suras, the seven readings, Qur'an inimitability interpretation and exegesis of the Holy Qur'an, classes of exegesis’s and their methods.
+This course covers the following topics: definition of the Holy Qur'an, comparison between the Holy Qur'an and Hadith (prophetic teachings), most important sciences related to the Holy Qur'an: Allah's divine message conveyed to the prophet (wahi), manner of revelation, collection and documentation of the Qur'an and writing it down, reasons for revelation, Meccan and Medinan chapters, the seven readings, Qur'an miraculous aspects, interpretation and explanation, various layers of interpreters and their methodologies.

 3